dimitri/pgloader/pgloader.1.md

 ### CSV

+Load data from a CSV file into a pre-existing table in your database, having pgloader guess the CSV properties (separator, quote and escape character):

+    pgloader ./test/data/matching-1.csv pgsql:///pgloader?tablename=matching

-Load data from a CSV file into a pre-existing table in your database:
+Load data from a CSV file into a pre-existing table in your database, with expanded options:

     pgloader --type csv                                   \
              --field id --field field                     \